-It is released in a dog's brain in much the same way that it is released in a human's brain.

-^(B) The California Science Center is presenting its findings about canine behavior in an exhibition that will travel to museums across the country in 2020.

-© The canine exhibition at the California Science Center features an interactive replica of a fire hydrant that allows humans to smell what dogs smell at the popular canine spot.

-Visitors to the California Science Center can watch a live-action movie about canine heroism in the center's Imax Theatre.
+- A Visitors to the California Science Center will discover that a hormone called oxytocin is released in a dog's brain in much the same way that it is released in a human's brain. - B The California Science Center is presenting its findings about canine behavior in an exhibition that will travel to museums across the country in 2020. - © The canine exhibition at the California Science Center features an interactive replica of a fire hydrant that allows humans to smell what dogs smell at the popular canine spot. - D Visitors to the California Science Center can watch a live-action movie about canine heroism in the center's Imax Theatre.

+Question 3

+Which of these is a statement of opinion?

-The film Superpower Dogs shows canines from around the world rescuing people from collapsed buildings and other life-threatening situations.
+A The film Superpower Dogs shows canines from around the world rescuing people from collapsed buildings and other life-threatening situations.

-^(B) Dogs and humans have evolved together over thousands of years, but it's still unclear how the bond between the two species began.
+B Dogs and humans have evolved together over thousands of years, but it's still unclear how the bond between the two species began.

 © The exhibition at the California Science Center has stations that allow people to experience sights and smells the way dogs experience them.

 Dogs are adorable when they lick our faces, give us a heart-melting look, or rush up to us the moment we come through the door.

+Question 4

-Which is the closest synonym for the word compatible, as it is used in the Article?
+Which is the closest synonym for the word compatible , as it is used in the Article?

-- Accessible
+Accessible

-- Impractical
+B Impractical

-- © Controversial
+© Controversial

-- D Agreeable
+D Agreeable

+Question 5

+The reader can infer from the Article that

-(A) The more domesticated dogs become, the less need they will have for sniffing fire hydrants.
+The more domesticated dogs become, the less need they will have for sniffing fire hydrants.

-^(B) Dogs are only capable of behaving heroically because people have trained them to perform lifesaving tasks.
+B Dogs are only capable of behaving heroically because people have trained them to perform lifesaving tasks.

-© The strong bond between dogs and humans probably formed because the two species helped one another with survival.
+© The strong bond between dogs and humans probably formed because the two species helped one another

+with survival.

 D Since their color vision is limited, dogs do not largely depend on their sense of sight.

+The author probably wrote this Article in order to \\\\\\.

+Describe when and how dogs and humans first developed a relationship

-- Present some of the findings on display at the California Science Center's canine exhibition - ^(B) Discuss the similarities and differences in the way dogs and people experience affection - © Explain how dogs are trained to sniff out bombs and rescue people from dangerous situations - Describe when and how dogs and humans first developed a relationship
+Present some of the findings on display at the California Science Center's canine exhibition Discuss the similarities and differences in the way dogs and people experience affection

+© Explain how dogs are trained to sniff out bombs and rescue people from dangerous situations